World Mayor

-World Mayor is a biennial award organized by the City Mayors Foundation since 2004.
-It intends to raise the profile of mayors worldwide, as well as honour those who have served their communities well and who have contributed to the well-being of cities, nationally and internationally.
+World Mayor was a biennial award organized by the City Mayors Foundation since 2004.
+It intended to raise the profile of mayors worldwide, as well as honour those who have served their communities well and who have contributed to the well-being of cities, nationally and internationally.
 The organisers make it plain that the award has no connection with any city or organization and is run on strictly non-commercial lines.
 Helen Zille and Leopoldo Lopez discussed their 2008 nominations on the BBC World Service programme Outlook.
 The Guardian looked at contenders for the 2014 prize.
 The 2018 World Mayor Project was dedicated to women mayors.
 The 2020 World Mayor Project is dedicated to mayors who have made the relief of poverty one of their top priorities.
 The winner of the 2021 World Mayor Prize Ahmed Aboutaleb was presented with his award at a ceremony held in the Dutch Senate by its President Jan Anthonie Bruijn.